About Us

 • March 2025 - Invited to speak at the Annual Meeting of TreatHSP and the Tom Wahlig Foundation.
 View the agenda here.

-• May 2025 - Hosted our third annual Golf Tournament and Dinner raising $110,000 for de novo SPG4.
+• May 2025 - Hosted our third annual Golf Tournament and Dinner raising $110,000 for childhood-onset SPG4.
 View photos and remarks.

 Medical Advisory Board